den-wdi-4/unit3_week1_secondpass/README.md

 ## Reviewing old Resources

 - A lot of helpful links are in the "Resources" section at the bottom of every lesson README.
 If you need a second pass on anything we didn't cover today, go back to the bottom section of any particular topic.
-If you don't find what you need, please tag Nick or Zeb in #wdi4.
+If you don't find what you need, please tag Zeb in #wdi6.

 ## Advice and Words of Encouragement